The Second World Book Series

 cities—New York, Dubai, Shanghai—are being threatened.
 To make matters worse, Shiva,

-beyond Pluto and is headed toward the inner solar system.
-Astrophysicists
+Pluto and is headed toward the inner solar system.
+Astrophysicists estimate a

-estimate a one-in-fifty chance it will collide with Earth in 2079.
-Humanity
+one-in-fifty chance it will collide with Earth in 2079.
+Humanity cannot afford

 All eyes turn to Mars, the red guardian that